unalterable/CV/README.md

 ### CQS Asset Management (Feb 2013 – Mar 2013)
 *MARGINS DEPT ANALYST & DEVELOPMENT INTERN*

-A $13bn credit hedge fund: in liability management analysis with collateral specialists (creating an app to assess marginal risks); and also with the strategic IT team, developing an (credit price monitor) application (C#).
+A $13bn credit hedge fund: in liability management analysis with collateral specialists (creating an app to  assess marginal risks); and also with the strategic IT team, developing a credit price monitoring application (C#).

+### Office of the Digital & Cultural Minister (Nov 2008 – Nov 2014)
+*SENIOR PARLIAMENTARY ADVISOR*

+I managed the Parliamentary Office of Rt.
+Hon.
+Ed Vaizey MP from the date of his Ministerial appointment.
+I oversaw the running of the office, interviewing, training and managing all junior staff.
+I worked on campaigns such as improving Wifi provision in public libraries and bringing coding into the national curriculum.

+Aside from working on digital & media policy, I was given a wide remit and free-reign within the office, so I often  programmed solutions to office problems, developing wordpress applications (PHP) for websites and databasing needs, and MS Access applications for automating emails and training.

 ## Education

-### Makers Academy (May 2016 – Aug 2016)
-Makers Academy afforded me the opportunity to learn professional best practices, surrounded by some truly great programmers.
-I developed my curiosity and hungry passion for code, with focus on becoming an independent learner and problem-solver.
-They offer a firm grounding in the principles of software craftsmanship: OOP, TDD, SOLID, BDD.

 ### Physics 2:1 (BSc & ARCS): Imperial College London (Oct 2005 – July 2008)
 I focussed on computational simulations, astrophysics, plasma physics, and the practicalities of nuclear fusion energy as a future energy source.

 *Final Year Degree Project (C++)*

 I received 93% for an computer simulation investigation into the process of evolution.
 I wrote the program from scratch, modelling biological systems.
 I was praised particularly for analysing great amounts of data, spotting patterns and anomalies, presenting them accessibly and quantifying the results in a manner that the department had never seen before.